demola007/ymr-counselling/README.md

-# YMR 2025 - Youth Ministers' Retreat
+# YMR 2025 - Young Ministers' Retreat

-A web application for managing the Youth Ministers' Retreat 2025 event.
+A web application for managing the Young Ministers' Retreat 2025 event.

 ## Features